4 Types of Innovation in Business: Process & Examples

 Radical Innovation

 Radical innovation is a transformative force in today’s business and societal landscape.
 It is characterized by its ability to fundamentally alter industries, introduce groundbreaking advancements, and disrupt established markets.
 Unlike incremental innovation, which focuses on gradual improvements, radical innovation involves creating new technology and opening new markets.
-Radical innovation is known for its transformational impact, high uncertainty, and breakthrough thinking.
-Open innovation strategies can be very effective as they help open up complex problems to be solved in new ways by various stakeholders.
+Radical innovation is characterized by its transformative impact, high uncertainty, and breakthrough thinking.
+Open innovation strategies can be very effective, as they help solve complex problems in new ways by involving various stakeholders.

 Examples of radical innovation: